By Ransdell Pierson and Charles Abbott

 "Compliance will be tough because all the farmers and meat producers know these products increase the size of their animals," Krempa said.
-"They can continue to use them, and just say there's a disease going through their herds."
+"They can continue to use them and just say there's a disease going through their herds."

-But even if antibiotics use in livestock indeed comes down, Krempa said it would be only a "small negative" for Zoetis because it, like other animal health companies, sells such a wide range of products for both livestock and pets.
+But even if antibiotics use in livestock does comes down, Krempa said it would be only a "small negative" for Zoetis because it, like other animal health companies, sells such a wide range of products for both livestock and pets.

 Jeff Simmons, president of Elanco Animal Health, said the Lilly unit was looking at "alternative innovations, such as enzymes and vaccines" at the same time it complied with FDA on antibiotics.